ARM-software/armour/benchmark/results/README.md

             hosts: [{ socket_address: { address: srv-hyper , port_value: 80 }}]

 ### Linkerd policies

+`change this description`

+Linkerd setup is a bit different from the previous tools, there is no need for a configuration file, just create a file with the name of the destination in the `something` folder and inside the file get ..
 ## Results

 ### t2.large: client, server and proxies are running in the same VM